SiRi13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-In the [seventh code cell](Traffic_Sign_Classifier.ipynb#thumbnails) of the notebook I print an random image of each class with its corresponding label.
+After heading [Thumbnails](./Traffic_Sign_Classifier.ipynb#Thumbnails) of the notebook I print an random image of each class with its corresponding label.

 ![Overview of sign images][overview]

-To see how many images each class contains I plotted bar chart in [cell eight](./Traffic_Sign_Classifier.ipynb#distribution) which shows how the data is distributed across the classes.
+To see how many images each class contains I plotted bar chart in after [Distribution](./Traffic_Sign_Classifier.ipynb#Distribution) which shows how the data is distributed across the classes.
 This clearly shows how the amount of images varies per class in the training data set.

 ![Distribution of amount of images across the labels][distribution]